Indirect new physics effects on $\sigma_{\rm had}$ confront the $(g-2)_\mu$ window discrepancies and the CMD-3 result: Explicit model and results

 To estimate the window contribution $\amIW$ from the CMD-3 data in the energy range $\sqrt{s}\in[0.6,\,0.9]\,$GeV we have used the values of the pion form factor $|F_\pi|^2$ given in the ancillary files of Ref.~\cite{CMD-3:2023alj} to compute the two-pion cross section, from which the $\amIW$ contribution is derived.
 We obtain:

-Since in our scenario the evaluation of $\amhvp$ from CMD-3 data does not receive NP contributions ($a_{\rm W}^{\rm HPV, NP}= 0$) the value in \eqn{eq:CMD3} remains constant across all values of $\varepsilon$, see Fig.~\ref{fig:final_plot}.
+Since in our scenario the evaluation of $\amhvp$ from CMD-3 data does not receive NP contributions ($a_{\rm W}^{\rm HVP, NP}= 0$) the value in \eqn{eq:CMD3} remains constant across all values of $\varepsilon$, see Fig.~\ref{fig:final_plot}.

-An important improvement of the present study with respect to Ref.~\cite{Darme:2021huc} is that the residual internal discrepancy that was formerly observed in correspondence with the largest values of $\varepsilon$, and that was ascribable to the KLOE combined results, is now resolved.
-This is due to the fact that in Ref.~\cite{Darme:2021huc} the $V$ mass was fixed at the value $M_V \simeq M_\phi$, so that the NP was affecting KLOE08 and KLOE12, but not the KLOE10 data that were taken at a CoM energy 20\,MeV below the $\phi$ resonance.
-The slightly lower value $M_V \simeq M_\phi - 17\,$MeV adopted in this paper is enough to mitigate this issue, since now all the three KLOE datasets include $\varepsilon$-dependent NP contributions.
+An important improvement of the present study with respect to Ref.~\cite{Darme:2021huc} is that the residual internal discrepancy within the KLOE experimental data-sets that was formerly observed in correspondence with the largest values of $\varepsilon$ is now resolved.
+This is due to the fact that in Ref.~\cite{Darme:2021huc} the $V$ mass was fixed at the value $M_V \simeq M_\phi$, so that the NP was affecting KLOE08 and KLOE12, but not the KLOE10 data, that were taken at a CoM energy 20\,MeV below the $\phi$ resonance.
+Once ISR effects are included, the slightly lower value $M_V \simeq M_\phi - 17\,$MeV adopted in this paper is enough to mitigate this issue, since now all the three KLOE datasets include $\varepsilon$-dependent NP contributions.